lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 write = True<br>
 randomSample = True <br>

 The various timeSteps and maxFlows were run in parallel to speed up copmletion time of all experiments.
-Under 'runtime_experiments/' we added the corresponding main files for those batches. <br>
+Under 'runtime_experiments/' we added the corresponding main files for those batches.
+To run them, you have to move them one repository up. <br>
 The following CPU times were recorded (using time.process_time()) for experiments x_y, where x is the index of the maxFlow in the list above, and y is the timeSteps value.

 error margin 0.0000001<br>